Liver tumours can be non-cancerous (benign) or cancerous (malignant). Boys are affected more commonly than girls.

 This grouping process is essential because liver tumours need to be removed surgically.
 Grouping divides the liver into four surgical areas (sectors) and gives an indication of the kind of surgery that is needed to remove the tumour.
 Grouping also helps doctors decide whether a liver transplant surgeon needs to be involved from the start or not.

-One liver sector is affected and the tumour can be removed by straightforward surgery.
+- PRETEXT 1 – 1 liver sector is affected and the tumour can be removed by straightforward surgery

-Two adjoining sectors are affected and the tumour can be removed with more extensive surgery.
+- PRETEXT 2 – 2 adjoining sectors are affected and the tumour can be removed with more extensive surgery

-Two or three sectors are affected with no two adjoining sectors free of disease, and the tumour can be removed with major surgery.
+- PRETEXT 3 – 2 or 3 sectors are affected with no 2 adjoining sectors free of disease, and the tumour can be removed with major surgery

-All four sectors of the liver are affected, and the tumour cannot be removed without replacing the liver with a donor liver transplant.
+- PRETEXT 4 – all 4 sectors of the liver are affected, and the tumour cannot be removed without replacing the liver with a donor liver transplant

 In the blood vessels